AbeqqalMarouane/MySQL-MCP-Server/README.md

     B -- "Returns Query Data as Tool Result" --> A
 ```
 ## 🚀 Installation & Usage Guide for Users
 This guide explains how to install and use the server as an npm package.
-For instructions on how to contribute to the code, sethe "For Developers" section below
+For instructions on how to contribute to the code, see the "For Developers" section below
 ### Step 1: Installation
 In your client project (e.g., your Next.js app), install the package from npm
 ```bash